fbpx

 Application Procedures

-- The Residential Care Home will arrange assessment for the applicant
+2. The residential care home will arrange assessment for the applicant

-- Qualified applicant will be arranged for admission
+3. Qualified applicant who accepts the accommodation offer will be arranged for move-in

 Directions